Hidden History: The Great Halls – Oak Street

 A medieval traders hall, which always seems all but forgotten.
 One of the few survivors of the blitz and the clearings on the whole of Oak Street it nestles between Moonraker cycles which used to be Slaughters backing on to Mitchell’s Reclamation Yard which...

-Ber Street Gate or Berstrete Gate, sitting just on the edge of Foulgers opening off Ber a Street and Bracondale.
+Ber Street Gate or Berstrete Gate, sits just on the edge of Foulgers opening off Ber Street and Bracondale.
 Another Norwich city wall fragment, not the gate itself.
-The gate no longer exists, nor do any of the others, largely a result mainly of progress (or...
+The gate no longer exists, largely a result mainly of progress – progress sometimes has to embrace such...

 Through Glass: Norwich 1900